Gender self-identification: Colombia

 Since 2015, Colombians have been able to change their legal gender and name by expressing their solemn will before a notary, without the need for surgeries or a judicial order.
 On June 4, 2015, the Colombian government issued Decree 1227 to simplify this process for adults aged 18 and older.
 The decree, signed by the Ministry of Justice and the Ministry of the Interior, says the gender change is justified by a person's individual choice and removes the requirement for medical examinations.

 Costa Rica

 In 2016, a bill was introduced to Costa Rica's Legislative Assembly to allow transgender individuals to legally change their name and gender without requiring surgery or judicial permission.
 By June 2017, the bill advanced to the Human Rights Committee, and the Supreme Electoral Tribunal endorsed it, but it ultimately failed to pass.

 In January 2018, following a ruling by the Inter-American Court of Human Rights and the 2018 Costa Rican general election, President Carlos Alvarado Quesada issued an executive decree mandating that all state institutions allow transgender individuals to modify their documents and internal records, including passports, driving licenses, ID cards, work permits, university identifications, based on self-declaration.
 In December 2018, President Alvarado signed an additional executive order extending this right to immigrants.

+Cuba

+In July 2025, the National Assembly passed a law allowing people to change their gender and surnames in the national civil registry without reassignment surgery.